I’d not had the time to really play with my X-Pro 1 until now.

 Maybe, it’s just with my camera but I notice that my X-Pro 1 has the tendency of over exposing when I shoot in Program AE mode—Aperture Priority and Shutter Priority are fine.
 Hopefully, Fujifilm will fix this with their next firmware update.
 Meanwhile, my remedy for this curse is to dial the Exposure Compensation knob to -⅓.

 As I continue working on this post, the folks at Fujifilm issue the firmware update for the X-Pro 1 body and lenses.
 After I update the body and lenses firmwares, the aperture chattering noise is significantly reduced on all three lenses.
 The AF also responses snappier.
-Firmware version 1.01 improves the OVF visibility, fixes the deleting issue and the parallax compensation issue in OVF when camera is in manual focusing mode, as well as to reduces the iris chatter.
+Firmware version 1.01 improves the OVF visibility, fixes the deleting issue and the parallax compensation issue in OVF when the camera is in manual focusing mode, as well as to reduces the iris chatter.
 To make all these work, users need to update the body firmware first; then, the firmwares for each individual lens.

 One thing that I like most about the X-Pro 1 is the “Q” menu.
 It is easy to navigate and it allows me to quickly modify a number of features–a must for street ‘togs.
 On top of the “Q” menu, I can also assign one feature to the “Fn” button, which I’m using to access the White Balance mode.
 Lately, I find myself using the Menu less but more of the “Q” menu during my photo walks.

-For this post, I decide to put the X-Pro 1 through different type of lighting to learn about Fujifilm’s new color filter array, the speed of new EXR Processor Pro and how the X-Pro 1′s Dynamic Range responses to extreme lighting conditions.
+For this post, I decide to put the X-Pro 1 through different type of lighting to learn about Fujifilm’s new color filter array, the speed of the new EXR Processor Pro and how the X-Pro 1’s Dynamic Range responses to extreme lighting conditions.
 I choose to work with ISO 200 for outdoor and 640 for most indoor scenes.
 I leave other camera settings at default.
-The Film Simulation is left at Provia/Standard.
+The Film Simulation is left on Provia/Standard.
 My choice of optic is the Fujinon XF 35mm f/1.4 R and my shooting mode is Aperture Priority.

 I use the Average metering mode for the “Headless Mannequin” and Multi-Zone metering for the other photos.
-I can’t find any document on how the X-Pro 1′s Multi-Zone metering actually functions, but in general, the Multi-Zone metering mode tends to bias its exposure towards the autofocus point being used to ensure that the point of interest would be exposed properly.
+I can’t find any documentation on how the X-Pro 1’s Multi-Zone metering actually functions, but in general, the Multi-Zone metering mode tends to bias its exposure towards the autofocus point being used to ensure that the point of interest would be exposed properly.
 As for the Average metering mode, the final exposure is based on the light information which was gathered from the entire scene.
 In my opinion, both metering modes read the scenes and precisely generate the exposure no matter which lighting condition I put them to test.

 The Dynamic Range responses well even at default setting.
 Highlight and shadow details look natural in the photo below.
 Auto White Balance is surprisingly accurate.

 In my opinion, both metering modes—Average and Multi-Zone metering—precisely read the scenes and generate correct exposures even in most crucial lighting condition.
-The light in the “Best by Test” scene below is a mixture of afternoon light and neon sign lighting.
+The light in the “Best by Test” scene below is a mixture of the afternoon light and neon sign lighting.
 I love how the Multi-Zone metering mode renders the perfect exposure for the colors and tones of the neon sign.

 At ISO 640, the jpeg files are free of noises.
 Beautiful colors, too.
 I will do a high ISO report in the next write up so make sure you visit again to see how the X-Pro 1 performs under street lighting.

 “Dinner Choices” is another example of Multi-Zone metering.
 The shadow and highlight beautifully blend together.
-And if you look closely at the left side of the photo, you will see a hint of blue color from the sunlight leaks through a near by door.
+And if you look closely at the left side of the photo, you will see a hint of blue color from the sunlight leaks through a nearby door.
 That is the work of Fujifilm’s new EXR Processor Pro.